guibueno/guibueno.github.io/_exercises/house.markdown

 ---
 title: House
 layout: revealjs-exercise
-description: "This description is included within meta-tags"
 goal: ""
 why:
-  - Explanation 1
-  - Explanation 2
+  - "Learn relevant vocabulary: rooms, places, positions, etc."
+  - "This is your first step to learn how to ask for directions."
-  - Explanation 3
+  - ""
 principles:
-ppitfalls:
 standardtime: 700

 content: